carmine560/trading-peripheral/README.md

 ## Known Issues ##

-  * Yahoo Finance does not seem to have stocks listed solely on the Nagoya Stock Exchange.
+  * Yahoo Finance does not appear to have stocks that are listed solely on the Nagoya Stock Exchange.
-  * Extracting the order status assumes day trading on margin.
+  * The process of extracting the order status assumes that you are day trading on margin.

 ## License ##